Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-2/04-recap-of-R-programming.md

 ### Vectors

-Vectors can only hold one type of data (a property referred to as being *atomic*).In R, five basic object classes exist:
+Vectors can only hold one type of data (a property referred to as being *atomic*).
+In R, five basic object classes exist:
 - numeric - real numbers (e.g. 1.342)
 - integer - whole numbers (e.g. 1.0)Â
 - character - strings of characters (e.g. letters, words, sentences)
 - logical - `TRUE` or `FALSE`
 - complex - numbers with 'imaginary' parts (not commonly used)

-Vectors can be created using the `c()` function (standing for *combine*), which concatenates its arguments together into a single vector. c() can be used in conjucntion with the assignment operator `<-` which tells R you want to assign that vector to a specific value.
+Vectors can be created using the `c()` function (standing for *combine*), which concatenates its arguments together into a single vector. c() can be used in conjunction with the assignment operator `<-` which tells R you want to assign that vector to a specific value.
 ```r
 # numeric
 x <- c(1.63, 2.25, 3.83, 4.99)